Uspavanka za Radmilu M.

 Uspavanka za Radmilu M. is the sixth studio album by the Yugoslav rock band Bijelo Dugme, released in 1983.

 Uspavanka za Radmilu M. was Bijelo Dugme's last studio album recorded with vocalist Željko Bebek.
-It is the band's first album since the 1977 live album Koncert kod Hajdučke česme (The Concert at Hajdučka česma) to feature drummer Ipe Ivandić and the first one since the 1975 album Šta bi dao da si na mom mjestu to be recorded in the band's default lineup.
+It is the band's first album since the 1977 live album Koncert kod Hajdučke česme (The Concert at Hajdučka česma) to feature drummer Ipe Ivandić and the first and only one since the 1975 album Šta bi dao da si na mom mjestu to be recorded in the band's default lineup.

 Background and recording

 When we were making the record, we approached it as our final album, because everything pointed to it: Ipe returned to the band, the cover was designed by [Dragan S.] Stefanović [the band's old collaborator], the 'human factor' made a full circle, moving forward would have only meant doing it all over again from the beginning.
 I thought we should make that Belgrade Fair concert the last ever Bijelo Dugme show.
 Raka [Marić, the band's manager] cried, we brought all our friends from Sarajevo to make ourselves feel at home...
 It was a very strange concert, and, in all that euphoria, we thought that it would be a shame if we split up.